aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2l3evpn-aa.rst

       .. note::

-         This is referred to as an MLAG VTEP.
-The MLAG peer leafs provide redundancy by sharing the Loopback1 IP and jointly advertising reachability for it.
-Route redistribution has already been configured for the underlay.
+         Unlike with MLAG VTEPs, with EVPN A-A, all VTEPs have a unique IP.
+We will see later how resiliency and load-balancing differ in this setup.

       .. code-block:: text

          interface Loopback1
             description VTEP
-            ip address 10.111.253.3/32
+            ip address 10.111.253.4/32

    #.
 Configure the Vxlan1 interface with the Loopback1 as the source.

       .. note::

          This is the logical interface that will provide VXLAN header encap and decap functions.
-In this lab, since we are leveraging VXLAN routing, we can able the use of a virtual-router MAC address.
-         This instructs the device to use the shared MLAG System ID as the router MAC when performing VXLAN routing operations and ensures that whichever switch in the MLAG receives the VXLAN Routed packet can provide forwarding of that traffic without shunting it over the MLAG peer-link.

       .. code-block:: text

          interface Vxlan1
             vxlan source-interface Loopback1
-            vxlan virtual-router encapsulation mac-address mlag-system-id

 #.
 Configure Layer 2 EVPN services on **s1-leaf4**.